Home

 B. False.

-18. In order to better manage stereotypes about other cultures at work
+17. In order to manage stereotypes we can:

 A. It is a brain’s working mode to structure the world.